InterWorkAlliance/Sustainability/glossary.md

 - **Carbon leakage**: Carbon leakage occurs when production of goods is moved to countries with laxer constraints on greenhouse gas emissions than the original country.
 This could lead to an increase in their total emissions.
 - **Carbon Negative**: An organization is removing more carbon than it emits each year.
 - **Carbon Neutrality**: Purchasing and retiring emission credits or allowances corresponding to the amount of emissions from an activity, company or country.
 Companies that have typically said they’re “carbon neutral” if they offset their emissions with payments either to avoid a reduction in emissions or remove carbon from the atmosphere.
 But these are two very different things.
 For example, one way to avoid a reduction in emissions is to pay someone not to cut down the trees on the land they own.
 This is a good thing, but in effect it pays someone not to do something that would have a negative impact.
 It doesn’t lead to planting more trees that would have a positive impact by removing carbon.
+- **Carbon Removal Unit or CRU**: means a unit representing one metric ton of CO2 removed from the atmosphere, net of any life-cycle process emissions, and intended to be permanently stored or otherwise sequestered.
 - **Carbon Sink**: Natural or human-made systems that absorb carbon dioxide from the atmosphere and store them.
 Forests are the most common form of sink, in addition to soils, peat, permafrost, ocean water and carbonate deposits in the deep ocean.
 - **Certification**: Where an emission reduction project is audited by a government agency or independent authority to determine that it meets established criteria.
 - **CDA**: A type of carbon offset credit for Carbon Dioxide Avoidance.